selective focus photography of paintbrush near paint pallet

 Still, natural paint rocks have beautiful even vivid colours that help artists over many centuries to picture daily life or even big historical events.
 In any way natural pigments are very important for the art we still enjoy in museums.

-In this episode we are introducing three rocks we can make paint pigments:
+In this episode, we are introducing three rocks we can use to make paint pigments:

 • yellow ochre